 Today I was retained in a new motor vehicle accident (MVA) claim.
-The claim at first glance seems to be standard: Client was in a MVA that was not their fault, Client went to the ER for treatment, x-rays, etc., Client retains me.
-What stands out as strange though, is a growing trend I have seen where Insurance companies, even where their insured admits full liability at the scene and to the responding LEO, refuse to accept 100% liability for the claim.
+The claim at first glance, seems to be standard: Client was in an MVA that was not their fault, the Client went to the ER for treatment, x-rays, etc., Client retains me.
+What stands out as strange, though, is a growing trend I have seen where Insurance companies, even where their insured admits full liability at the scene and to the responding LEO, refuse to accept 100% liability for the claim.

 I hope your takeaway from this article is to always be wary of any insurance company when dealing with claims, especially as they relate to MVAs.
 Always consult an attorney immediately so that you know your FULL and LEGAL rights.